SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/performance-reports/system-overview.md

 ---
-title: System Overview
-description: >-
-  The System Overview dashboard provides a complete overview of the server environment's health.
+description: The System Overview dashboard provides a complete overview of the server environment's health.
-author: Andrea Budisa
-date: 25/5/2017
 ---

 # System Overview